kstenerud/compact-float/compact-float-specification.md

 Where `base` is `2` for binary floating point numbers and `10` for decimal floating point numbers.

-Note: CFF does not store metadata about what kind of floating point value is contained within (decimal or binary).
+Note: CFF does not store meta data about what kind of floating point value is contained within (decimal or binary).